 More than anything, the rapid rise of this dis-ease, is really a sign of today's increasingly fast-paced world.

-If you suffer from this condition, it can be managed and turned around with some simple lifestyle adjustments which I'll share with you here.
+If you suffer from this condition, the good news is, it can be managed and turned around with some simple lifestyle adjustments which we will discuss here.
 But first, let's take a look at what Adrenal Fatigue actually is and what causes it to begin with.